 1. Preheat oven to 350 degrees.

-2. In small mixing bowl, combine shrimp, 1 tbsp olive oil, 1/4 tsp salt,1/4 tsp pepper and toss to combine.
+2. In small mixing bowl, combine shrimp, 1 tablespoon olive oil, ¼ teaspoon salt,¼ teaspoon pepper and toss to combine.
 Set aside.

 3. Meanwhile, cut fennel in half and peel outside layer.
 Cut into thin slices and spread evenly on a parchment paper lined baking sheet.
-Sprinkle with 1/4 tsp salt and 1/4 tsp pepper and pour over 1 tbsp olive oil.
+Sprinkle with ¼ teaspoon salt and ¼ teaspoon pepper and pour over 1 tablespoon olive oil.
 Toss to combine.
 Roast for 10 minutes stirring once half way.

 4. Next, with a pairing knife, cut orange peel and segment all the orange slices.
-Reserve the remaining orange and squeeze 1 tbsp orange juice into large bowl.
-Add 1/4 tsp salt, 1/4 tsp pepper and lemon along with 2 tbsp olive oil and whisk well.
+Reserve the remaining orange and squeeze 1 tablespoon orange juice into large bowl.
+Add ¼ teaspoon salt, ¼ teaspoon pepper and lemon along with 2 tablespoon olive oil and whisk well.

 5. Add segmented orange, avocado and roasted fennel and combine with dressing.